couchbase/cbft/DESIGN.md

 reconnect DCP streams from where the previous DCP stream last left off.

+### A Worked Example

 In our example, we start with our first node...

-* cb-00 - cbft enabled
+    cb-00 - cbft enabled

 Then, when we add more nodes, as long as those other nodes have cbft disabled and cb-00 stays in the cluster, then everything "should just work" at this point in the story, even if there are more rebalances, failovers, delta-node-recoveries, etc:

-* cb-00 - cbft enabled
+    cb-00 - cbft enabled
-* cb-01 - cbft disabled
+    cb-01 - cbft disabled
-* cb-02 - cbft disabled
+    cb-02 - cbft disabled

-We're still essentially running just a cbft "cluster" of a single cbft node, even though there are multiple KV nodes with VBuckets moving all around the place.
+We're still essentially running just a cbft "cluster" of a single cbft node, even though there are multiple KV nodes with their VBuckets moving all around the place.

 The simplification here is that cbft doesn't look much different from any other "external" application that happens to be using DCP.

 ### A Swap Rebalance Case From Tech Support